MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/vm-stuck-in-failed-state.md

 ---
 title: Virtual machine stuck in failed state
-description: This article provides steps to resolve issues where the virtual machine (VM) is stuck in a failed state.
+description: Resolves issues in which a virtual machine (VM) is stuck in a failed state.
 services: virtual-machines
 author: mimckitt
 manager: dcscontentpm